umareefarooq/Searching-Algorithms/README.md

 ## Binary Search Algorithm

 Binary search is an efficient algorithm for finding an item from a sorted list of items.
 It works by repeatedly dividing in half the portion of the list that could contain the item, until you've narrowed down the possible locations to just one.

+## Recursive Binary Search Algorithm

+The idea is to use binary search which is a Divide and Conquer algorithm.
+Like all divide-and-conquer algorithms, binary search first divides a large array into two smaller subarrays and then recursively (or iteratively) operate the subarrays. ...
+So binary search reduces the search space to half at each step.